19 Shell Tree Ideas | Seashell Cone Trees DIY & Shop

 seashell Christmas trees

-Seashells were hot glued to floral foam cones, forming interesting patterns.
-Via HGTV.
+Seashells for these cone shell trees were hot glued onto floral foam cones, forming interesting patterns.

 topiary shell tree